jelaiw/dvctools/README.md

 *You're done!*

-Next time you shell into Cheaha, when you run specific scripts, like *fork-new-project*, you will be identified to the GitLab API and have the appropriate permissions.
+Next time you shell into Cheaha, when you run specific scripts, like *fork-new-project*, that call the GitLab API, you will be identified to GitLab and have the appropriate permissions.